Milo's Tea Company makes pledge to Tulsa Community College Foundation

-The Tulsa Community College Foundation is among five organizations that will receive a pledge from Milo's Tea Company as part of GivingTuesday and Milo's 1% Profit Pledge.
+Milo’s Tea Co. announced that it will provide a pledge to five organizations, including Tulsa Community College Foundation, as part of GivingTuesday and its 1% Profit Pledge.

 The company is donating more than 5,000 gallons of tea and lemonade and a combined more than $40,000 to TCC and four other nonprofit organizations that focus on empowering people and protecting the planet.
 The other groups are The Literacy Council of Central Alabama, University of Alabama’s Business School, Cahaba River Society and The Conservation Fund.